Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 #### BN extractor

-This is a chain ASR model trained using LibriSpeech-train-clean-100 and LibriSpeech-train-other-500 for BN feature extraction
+Chain TDNN-F ASR AM trained on LibriSpeech-train-clean-100 and LibriSpeech-train-other-500 for BN feature extraction

-- `ivec_extractor`: i-vector extractor trained during training the chain model.
-- `model_dir`: Directory where pretrained chain model is stored

 #### x-vector extractor

-This is a xvector model trained over VoxCeleb 1 & 2.
+X-vector model trained on VoxCeleb 1 & 2.

 - `xvec_nnet_dir`: Directory where trained xvector network is stored
 - `pseudo_xvec_rand_level`: anonymized x-vectors will be produced at this level, e.g. `spk` or `utt`
 - `cross_gender`: anonymization is done within same gender or across gender, e.g. `true` or `false`.

-#### Acoustic model for voice conversion
+#### Speech symthesis (SS) acoustic model (AM)

-This module takes 3 inputs:
+Speech symthesis AM is trained on LibriTTS-train-clean-100.

+Input features:
 - BN
 - x-vector
 - F0

-The pretrained model is provided as part of this baseline.
-It is trained on LibriTTS-train-clean-100.

-#### Neural source-filter model for voice conversion
+#### Neural source-filter (NSF) model for voice conversion

-This module will take 3 inputs:
+NSF model is trained on LibriTTS-train-clean-100.

+Input features:
 - Mel filterbanks extracted by SS AM
 - x-vector
 - F0

-The pretrained model will be provided as part of this baseline.
-It is trained on LibriTTS-train-clean-100.
+All the pretrained models are provided as part of this baseline.

 ## Organizers (in alphabetical order)